Shining through it all.

 The SARS-CoV-2 virus and coronavirus cases rapidly spread.
 No one knew when transplants might resume.

 The financial impact was immediate.
-Providing for cornea transplant accounts for 94 percent of our operating revenue.
+Providing for cornea transplantation accounts for 94 percent of our operating revenue.
 Like many nonprofits, we canceled fundraisers we count on to support our work.
 That included our annual gala, our largest annual fundraiser to help low-income patients.
 Meanwhile the pandemic was eliminating jobs and health insurance coverage at historic rates across the country.

 Even with no revenue coming in, we developed new protocols, testing, training and readiness to meet the demand once transplants could resume.